We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Motivation is a wonderful thing.

 Most companies experience varying degrees of difficulty generating enthusiasm for the safety committee.
-We’ll look at the reasons for this and then discuss some solutions.
+We will look at the reasons for this and then discuss some solutions.

 Safety Committees Mean Involvement

-Involving your employees in an activity such as a safety committee that directly affects their safety and health is the right thing to do.
-Below are reasons why it's also the smart thing to do.
+Involving your employees in an activity such as a safety committee, which directly affects their safety and health, is the right thing to do.
+Below are reasons why it is also the smart thing to do.

 • Line workers are in frequent contact with potential safety and health hazards.
 They have a vested interest in effective protection programs.